maddhruv/types-sync/README.md

 | packageManager | `npm`/`yarn`/`pnpm`/`bolt` | package manager to use                  |
 | removeUnused   | `Boolean`                  | remove unsued types                     |

-Note: `types-sync` will automatically detect the package manager being used.
-Explicitly Defining the `packageManager` config option is optional and if defined will force `types-sync` to use the specified package manager.
+Note: `types-sync` will automatically detect the package manager being used according to the lock files.
+Explicitly defining the `packageManager` config option is optional and if defined will force `types-sync` to use the specified package manager.

 Refer to
 [./types-syncrc.json](https://github.com/maddhruv/types-sync/blob/master/.types-syncrc.json) for